Brian Niccol: Recognitions

 Niccol was on Bloomberg's The Bloomberg 50 and Fortunes Businessperson of the Year, both in 2019.
 He was also on the University of Chicago Booth School of Business's Distinguished Alumni list in 2020 and EatingWell's American Food Heroes list in 2021.

 Controversies

 Under Niccol's leadership, Chipotle closed a store in Augusta, Maine in 2022 after employees there tried to make it the company's first unionized location.
 The workers filed a complaint at the National Labor Relations Board (NLRB), which ruled that the closure was an illegal act of union-busting.

-In 2024, as the newly appointed CEO of Starbucks, Niccol was reported to be using the company-owned jet to commute roughly 1,000 miles from his residence in Newport Beach to Starbucks Center in Seattle where he was expected to work in person at least three times a week.
+In 2024, as the newly appointed CEO of Starbucks, Niccol was reported to be using the company-owned jet to commute roughly 1,000 miles from his residence in Newport Beach to Starbucks Center in Seattle where he was expected to work in person at least three times a week, while at the time cutting commuting benefits for store employees.
 This sparked criticism by environmentalists concerned about greenhouse gas emissions and other harmful environmental impacts.

 Personal life

-Niccol lives in Newport Beach, CA with his wife Jennifer and three children.
+Niccol lives in Newport Beach, California with his wife Jennifer and three children.